aleynaer/aleynaer/README.md

 ### Hi there!

 - I'm a newbie who wants to master as a data-bender :seedling:
-- currently working at Setur R&D department as Project Assistant
+- currently working at Setur R&D department as AI Specialist
 - My interests are Data Science, Data Mining, ML, DL & NLP

 You can also reach me here;